 The actions you take after surviving a car accident could influence your odds of securing financial compensation.
 An insurance company will check to see if you fulfilled certain responsibilities you have as someone involved in a crash.
 These can include calling the police and getting prompt medical care.
 Immediately following a car accident, it is recommended to follow these steps:

-If you are unsure what to do after a serious car crash in Fairfax, call an attorney first.
+If you are unsure what to do after a serious car crash in Northern Virginia, call an attorney first.
 A lawyer from our firm will be happy to walk you through the steps you need to take to protect yourself, such as gathering evidence against an at-fault party to seek financial compensation.
 Every case is unique.
 A free consultation with one of our lawyers can provide tailored counsel for how to proceed.
-Call (703) 498-2928 today.